 Fibers (Roughage) – These may be insoluble (remain unchanged in the gut but add bulk to the stool to help it move more easily) or soluble (absorb water, swelling into a gel making the stools move slowly but steadily and smoothly).
 A balanced mix of insoluble fibers (whole grains, wheat bran, brown rice, prunes) and soluble fibers (oat bran, beans, lentils, peas, and flaxseeds) should be incorporated in the diet.
 Vegetables and fruits are good sources of both insoluble and soluble fibers with the former being more in the outer skin, peel and leafy parts and the latter more in the inner fleshy parts.
 Fruit like apples, pears, citrus fruits, and berries have good amounts of soluble fibers while tomatoes, nuts, raisins, grapes have good amounts of insoluble fibers.
 Figs are a great balanced source of both fibers.

 Soluble fibers provide additional health benefits like managing cholesterol, sugar, and weight.
-Some of these fibers are fermented by gut bacteria to additional useful products, but the byproduct gases liberated may temporarily aggravate the feeling of bloating or abdominal discomfort especially in IBS patients.
+Some of these fibers are fermented by gut bacteria to additional useful products, but the byproduct gases liberated may temporarily aggravate the feeling of flatulence, bloating or abdominal discomfort especially in IBS patients.
 This may also be experienced with too much insoluble fiber intake increasing stool bulk.
 Therefore, fiber intake should be kept to around 20-25g/day in women and 30-35g/day in men out of which 25-30% should come from soluble fibers.
 The fiber content of the food should be gradually raised.
 IBS patients should especially avoid FODMAP foods in their diet.

 Water and Fluid intake – At least 1.5 to 2 liters/day is the recommended norm (this does not include beverages/other drinks).
 Beverages/alcohol/aerated and carbonated drinks should be kept to a minimum).
 Alcoholic, sugary, aerated and carbonated drinks should be avoided/restricted as they increase the tendency to constipation.
 A morning warm/hot milk, coffee or tea works well to stimulate bowel movement, but it is advisable to restrict them later in the day or evening as they are likely to constipate the next day.
 Fruit juices work well for people with a tendency to constipation.